<< Click to Display Table of Contents >>

 Deployment status information is generated by PDQ Deploy from deployments and can be viewed in several places during deployment and after deployments have run.
 During a deployment you can abort (stop) all or part of the deployment, then after deploying you can view information about successful and failed deployments.
 For more information, see Deployment Status.

 You can also configure deployments to send post deployment email notifications.
-(Enterprise mode required.)
+(Pro or Enterprise mode required.)
 For more information about post deployment email notifications, see Receiving a Status Email After Deployment and Mail Server Preferences.

 Deployments can be further verified using the Application page of the companion product PDQ Inventory.
 The Computer Window in PDQ Inventory can be opened directly from PDQ Deploy by selecting one or more computer names, right-click and select Open in PDQ Inventory.
 This option is available from the Deployment Status window, All Deployments page, Deployments tab of the Package page, and the Target History tab of the Schedule window.
 For more information, see PDQ Inventory.

-PDQ.com is a trademark of PDQ.com Corporation.
-All other product and company names are the property of their respective owners.
+Admin Arsenal is a trademark of Admin Arsenal, Inc. All other product and company names are the property of their respective owners.